-Davis challenges modern scholarship insofar as it disesteems the translations of the Matthew Bible, and with many clear examples, she vindicates the translations of William Tyndale and Myles Coverdale.
+Davis challenges modern scholarship insofar as it disesteems the translations of the Matthew Bible.
+With many clear examples, she vindicates the translations of William Tyndale and Myles Coverdale.
 She also shows how learned and faith-filled John Rogers’ commentaries were.
 By the end, the reader will regret that the Matthew Bible was suppressed and forgotten.

-This much-needed book is not only a fascinating new Bible history, it is lively review of historical events and personalities, and a monument to the faithfulness of the Scriptures we first received, and is a solid vindication of the faith, work, and scholarship of William Tyndale, Myles Coverdale, and John Rogers.
+This much-needed book is not only a fascinating new Bible history, it is lively review of historical events and personalities, and a monument to the faithfulness of the Scriptures we first received.

 Have a listen here to an informative radio interview Ruth had with Pledge Radio hosts Gene Parker and Cynthia Palmer of Holland, Michigan: